-TO: Honorable Members of the Assembly Appropriations Committee FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy RE: AB 1547, creating a 1-year revival window for child sexual abuse claims for assault by employees of juvenile probation camps or detention facilities DATE: May 17, 2023 Dear Honorable Members of the Assembly Appropriations Committee, Thank you for allowing us to submit testimony in support of AB 1547, which will open a 1-year revival window for child sexual abuse ("CSA") claims arising from abuse by an employee of a juvenile detention facility.
+TO: Honorable Members of the Assembly Appropriations Committee FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy RE: AB 452, eliminating the civil Statute of Limitation for child sexual abuse DATE: May 17, 2023 Dear Honorable Members of the Assembly Appropriations Committee, Thank you for allowing us to submit testimony in support of AB 452, which will eliminate the statutes of limitation ("SOLs") for child sexual abuse ("CSA).
 This legislation will not only bring long overdue justice to survivors, but it will also greatly reduce the present danger to children in California by exposing hidden predators who are still abusing children today.
 By way of introduction, Professor Marci Hamilton is a First Amendment constitutional scholar at the University of Pennsylvania who has led the national movement to reform statutes of limitations to reflect the science of delayed disclosure of childhood sexual abuse and who founded CHILD USA, a national nonprofit think tank devoted to ending child abuse and neglect.
 Kathryn Robb is the Executive Director of CHILD USAdvocacy, an advocacy organization dedicated to protecting children's civil liberties and keeping children safe from abuse and neglect.
 Kathryn is also an outspoken survivor of child sex abuse.
 I. Research on Trauma and Delayed Disclosure Supports SOL Reform for Child Sexual Abuse A. There is a Nationwide Epidemic of CSA Causing Lifelong Damage to Victims Currently, more than 10% of children are sexually abused, with at least one in five girls and one in thirteen boys sexually abused before they turn 18.1 CSA is a social problem that occurs in all social groups and institutions, including familial, religious, educational, medical, and athletic.
 Nearly 90% of CSA perpetrators are someone the child knows; in fact, roughly one third of CSA offenses are committed by family members.2 The trauma stemming from CSA is complex and individualized, and it impacts victims throughout their lifetimes:3 • Childhood trauma, including CSA, can have devastating impacts on a child's brain,4 including disrupted neurodevelopment; impaired social, emotional, and cognitive development; psychiatric and physical disease, such as post-traumatic stress disorder (PTSD)5; and disability.6